Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 - Within the `checkout app`:
    - the `ProductOrder model` holds all the data needed to generate a product order number and additional fields to have an order summary.
    - the `ProductLineOrder model` holds all the data needed to generate a product line order inside the Product Order (admin).
-   - the `SubscriptionOrder model` holds all the data needed to generate a subscription order number and additional fields to have an order summary.

-#### User Profile App Model
+#### UserProfile App Model
-The User model utilized for this project is the standard one provided by `django.contrib.auth.models`
 - Within the `user_profile app`:
    - the `UserProfile model` maintain default delivery information order history.

+#### Authentication and Authorization App Model
+The User model utilized for this project is the standard one provided by `django.contrib.auth.models`

 ##### back to [top](#table-of-contents)